patshaughnessy/patshaughnessy.github.io/posts/2021-12-22-reading-code-like-a-compiler.markdown

       &lt;Crystal::NumberLiteral number=1 kind=i32 >
 </pre>

-Each of these `&lt;Crystal::…>` values are subclasses the `Crystal::ASTNode` superclass.
+Each of these values is a subclass of the `Crystal::ASTNode` superclass.
 Crystal defines all of these in the [ast.cr](https://github.com/crystal-lang/crystal/blob/master/src/compiler/crystal/syntax/ast.cr) file.
 Some interesting details to note:

 * The top level node is called `Expressions`, and more or less holds one expression per line of code.